-Last week, a study commissioned by the Australian Independent Record Labels Association (AIR), has found that independent music is more popular than ever with the mainstream public.
+A study commissioned by the Australian Independent Record Labels Association (AIR), has found that independent music is more popular than ever with the mainstream public.

 Indie music has been on the rise in the mainstream the last couple of years, as more and more musicians head away from major labels and go their own way.